C R G CRG Reports Exterior Engine 1967 Model ID

 Steering

 The manual and power steering gearbox castings used on Camaros were also used for many years on other GM vehicles.
-The manual box was casting number 5679142 and the power box was casting 5691676.
-Many different gearsets for many different applications were installed in those two castings.
+The main manual gearbox used on Camaros was casting number 5679142 with 3 mounting ears.
+An alternate box 5696084 with 4 mounting ears was sometimes used in 1967.
+The part number is cast on the bottom of 084 box and there is no assembly date stamp on them.
+The power steering box was casting 5691676.
+Many different gearsets for many different applications were installed in those castings.
 There are no permanent markings on the gearbox to identify the original usage of a box.
 The date will be cast into the side of the box.
-The date that the unit was assembled is stamped on a pad next to the cover for manual boxes and on the cover for power boxes.

 67 and 68 Steering